AdobeDocs/genstudio.en/help/user-guide/genstudioacademy.md

     </a>
     </div>
     <p>
     <em>Already have an account at Adobe GenStudio Academy?
-Log-in, and start learning!</em>
+Log in, and start learning!</em>
     </p>
   </td>
 </tr>